 Establishment of new wetland management partnerships in East Kalimantan, covering 13,570 hectares for the Mesangat-Suwi Wetland Protection Partnership and 42.201 hectares for the Collaborative Management of the Muara Siran Peat Ecosystem.
-Both partnerships are part of the East Kalimantan Green Development special Agreement's wetland model initiative, complementing previously established Mahakam Delta Management arrangement.
+Both partnerships are part of the East Kalimantan Green Development special wetland Agreement's model initiative, complementing previously established Mahakam Delta Management arrangement.